Skip to content

 (this documentation is a work in progress)

-GremlinEx is a universal game/simpit controller integrator: it allows you to take input hardware devices from different manufacturers connected to a local machine, or those connected on a remote machine, such as joysticks, panels, and HID game controllers, Audio-Visual hardware and software that supports OSC (Open Source Control), MIDI, keyboard and mouse inputs and map them to virtual outputs like VJOY, or keyboard or mouse output, and send that to a game or another process.
+GremlinEx is a universal game/simpit controller integrator: it allows you to take concurrnt input from various hardware or network devices, such as joysticks, panels, game controllers, and audio-visual hardware and software that supports OSC (Open Source Control) such as a glass surface (touch screen) panel, MIDI, keyboard and mouse inputs and map them to virtual outputs like VJOY, or keyboard or mouse output, and send that to a game or another process.
 GremlinEx maps this input to a simplified and consolidated set of outputs, and it is vendor agnostic.
-GremlinEx also has the ability to directly send data to Microsoft Flight Simulator via the SimConnect API.
+GremlinEx also has the ability to directly send data to Microsoft Flight Simulator via the SimConnect API and a custom WASM module.

 Gremlin supports glass surfaces (touch screens), hardware panels like StreamDeck, and even MIDI control panels and works well with tools like Bitfocus Companion and Open Stage Control.

 The audience for GremlinEx is anyone looking to easily integrate multiple hardware input devices from joysticks to control panels and map it to a game without having to use proprietary vendor software.
-GremlinEx includes a rich set of mapping tools for the transformations, from joystick curve editing to conditional output, modes and management of profiles.
+GremlinEx is simple to use for simple mapping scenarios, and it also includes a rich set of tools for the transformations, manipulation and routing of inputs.
+GEX supports anything from custom joystick curve editing to conditional output, execution, and has modes and states to dynamically control the execution of mappings at runtime.
+GremlinEx can also remote control other GremlinEx instances on the network, playback audio, supports dynamic text to speech, axis merging and axis splitting and scaling, curving and calibration.

 A more detailed look at features supported by GremlinEx can be found in the overview section of the documentation.